All Products

 Perform drag-and-drop operations to replace the existing data

-You can drag dimension fields or measure fields to replace existing dimension fields or measure fields.
-You can replace existing fields in the row and column containers and the table display section.
+You can drag dimension or measure fields to replace existing fields in the row and column containers or the table display section.

 For example, as shown in the following figure, replace the area with the order level, drag the order level to the area position, and release the mouse when the icon in the red box appears.
 50.gif